fb-pixel

 The seeds for South Africa’s transformation were sowed by Erasmus years before he took over.
 He set up the Elite Player Development (EPD) program to create a pathway for players – especially black players – into the system.
 Speaking To the Last Drop podcast recently, Erasmus said: “The thing that makes me happy about the pathways is that there are players – and here people may say ‘if you weren’t in this squad or that squad, you don’t make it’.
 But (Makazole) Mapimpi was one of those players.”
 Mapimpi scored one of the decisive tries that saw the Springboks crowned 2019 World Cup champions in Yokohama.
 It was assisted by Lukhanyo Am, another success story of the EPD.

-So as we enter the final months of the year and plan for 2024, here’s a challenge to all business leaders.
-Stop saying things like “I don’t see colour” and “Diversity is a given in our organisation.”
+Here’s a challenge to all business leaders: stop saying things like “I don’t see colour” and “Diversity is a given in our organisation.”
 See colour, call out diversity – or lack thereof.
 I love the Springboks because they’ve given the world a blueprint for what is possible when we challenge that thinking.
 And if you’re not sold, you can roll your eyes all you want, the Rugby World Cup champions will remind you of their blueprint for the next four years.

 You may also like...